 After John’s retirement in 1993, Irean and John moved to Utah where they spent the rest of their lives.
 They traveled frequently, going on many cruises and returning home to Michigan often.
 But Irean’s true happy place was Hawaii.
 She loved everything about the islands – the food, the music, the beaches, the people.
 On one very special trip in February of 2000, Irean and John were sealed to one another in the Laie Hawaii Temple.
 She would often say: “If you want to fall in love again, take a trip to Hawaii.
 It’s the most romantic place on earth.”

 For several years Irean served in the Ogden temple.
 She loved her work there and felt that her two greatest accomplishments in life were her family and the work that she did in the temple.
 While working there, she made many life-long friends.

 In all of her adventures, Irean had a unique knack for developing deep and lasting friendships.
 She was fun-loving, gregarious, and always the life of the party.
 We are so blessed to have been a part of her wonderful life.

 Thank you for the love, the support, the generosity, and the fun that you always shared with others.
 We will miss you for now, but we know that we will be together again.

-To send flowers to Irean Catherine Lucas Anderson's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Irean Catherine Lucas Anderson, please visit our floral store.